bootphon/word-count-estimator/README.md

 ## Acknowledgments

-This tool is a python version of the original [MATLAB WCE](https://github.com/aclew/WCE_VM) based on:
+This tool is a reimplementation in Python of the original [MATLAB WCE](https://github.com/aclew/WCE_VM) based on:

 Rasanen, O., Seshadri, S., Karadayi, J., Riebling, E., Bunce, J., Cristia, A.,